 What Is A Trading Gap?

 Furthermore, there are generally four kinds of trading gaps.
 Firstly, there are breakaway gaps.
 These occur when a new trend starts emerging in an asset’s price movement.
-This could be the reaction to good or bad news regarding an asset.
+It could be the reaction to good or bad news regarding an asset.
 For example, a company’s reported earnings could be much lower than expected.
 Traders might attempt to sell off the asset before its inevitable price drop.

 Thirdly, there are common gaps that do not occur during a pattern.
 They pop up due to market conditions related to trading sentiment.